 Grants may require campaigning.
 Many business grants require a social media component, where you campaign or share something publicly about your application.
 That’s not necessarily a negative if you have an active and vocal social media following, but campaigning does take additional time and some business owners may understandably not want to be as public about their search for money.

 11 Private Small Business Grants

 - FedEx Small Business Grant Contest.
 Each year since 2013, FedEx has offered $25,000 grants to businesses.
 The application process is a short one month period, so ready your applications for the February 20th open date.
 You’ll need to capture your business’s story via video (read FedEx’s tips here).

 Good for: existing businesses.

 - Miller Lite Tap the Future Business Plan Competition.
+[Editor’s note: Miller Lite is not currently offering this grant].
 The Tap the Future grant offers a large sum of money to up-and-coming businesses, but you’ll have to be committed to the competition to win.
 It’s open to startups, young businesses, and individuals with a business plan that have not yet formed an entity.
 If your application is selected, you’ll be invited to a LIVE pitch event in one of 5 cities across the U.S. Five semi-finalists will be chosen to compete in another LIVE pitch event to become finalists before a grand prize winner is chosen.
 Semi-finalists receive a $1,000 check, finalists a $20,000 check, and the grand prize winner gets a whopping $100,000.

 Good for: startups, young businesses, and planning stage businesses.